naresh1012/DSTA-MindAR-Template/README.md

-# DSTA-MindAR-Demo
+# My Personal AR Namecard
-# [This is the Project Title]
+# [One Day or Day One]

-A brief description of what this project does and who it's for.
+This is my intro to the Git Workflow and my XRperience in 2026 HAHAH.

 # Hi, I'm Nareshhhhh! 👋